 I'm an obsessive quantified self junkie with a love of new gadgets and a hatred of inaccuracy, pseudo science, and platitudes.

 Perhaps to a fault, I love tracking and quantifying everything I do.
 I weigh and measure everything I eat and enter it into an app to evaluate my calorie intake and nutrient mix.
 I measure my heartbeat and activity with a body monitor.
-And naturally I want to know how my body is measuring up on various metrics, not just weight.
+And, naturally, I want to know how my body is measuring up on various metrics, not just weight.

 You may feel the same--and like me, you may be very keen to know just how accurate every device and app you use actually is.

 We may also be in the same camp with regard to smart scales.
-You like the idea of them, but are not sure just how accurate they are in their various measurements beyond just weight.
+You like the idea of them, but you're not sure just how accurate they are in their various measurements beyond just weight.

-First, The Lowdown on Smart Scales
+First, the Lowdown on Smart Scales

 Most self-proclaimed smart scales use a light electrical current they run through your body to make various estimations about your body composition.